ajg/yocto/README.md

 Status
 ------

-The library is considered feature-complete, though it doesn't yet have a good test suite.
+The library is considered feature-complete, though there's some [work to do](#future-work).

 Examples
 --------